SVRF/svrf-javascript-client/README.md

 ## Contributing

 We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
-Please first open an issue describing what you want to build if it is a major change so that we can discuss how to move forward.
-Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one liners.
+If it is a major change, please open an issue describing what you want to build so that we can discuss how to move forward.
+Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one-liners.

 ## Running Tests